apollographql/apollo-ios/ROADMAP.md

 Please see our [patch releases milestone](https://github.com/apollographql/apollo-ios/milestone/70) for more information about the fixes and enhancements we plan to ship in the near future.

+## 1.x: `@defer` support

+The `@defer` directive enables your queries to receive data for specific fields asynchronously.
+This is helpful whenever some fields in a query take much longer to resolve than others.
+[Apollo Kotlin](https://www.apollographql.com/docs/kotlin/fetching/defer/) and [Apollo Client (web)](https://www.apollographql.com/docs/react/data/defer/) currently support this syntax, so if you're interested in learning more check out their documentation.

 ## 1.1: Generated operation model creation

 See Github [1.1 Milestone](https://github.com/apollographql/apollo-ios/milestone/64) for more details.